harini86346/portfolio-website-simple/README.md

 ## My Portfolio Website

 Welcome to my portfolio website!
-This project is a simple two-page site that includes a homepage and a contact page.
-It was created usi HTML and basic CSS to provide a clean and straightforward user experience.
+This project is a simple two-page site that includes a home page and a contact page.
+It was created usig HTML and basic CSS to provide a clean and straightforward user experience.

 ## pages
 - **Home Page:** A brief introduction and welcome message